Alexisonfire: Crisis (2006–2007)

-On August 22, 2006, the band released their third studio album, Crisis, which received rave reviews and continues to be deemed 'important'.
+On August 22, 2006, the band released their third album, Crisis, which received rave reviews and continues to be deemed 'important'.

 The album's release was marked with a party on a boat on the River Thames in London, England.
-This also launched a 10-month world tour that took them through the UK, Australia, Canada and the US.
+This also launched a ten-month world tour that took them through the UK, Australia, Canada and the US.
 They were now playing to crowds of up to 80,000 people, at the Reading and Leeds Festivals, Festival d'été de Québec, and they headlined at the Brixton Academy in London.
 They played the Warped Tour, the Taste of Chaos tour, the Saints & Sinners Festival and Australia's Soundwave festival.
 At this point, they were one of the most popular bands in Canada.

-The band toured with Anti-Flag, Saosin, The Bled, Norma Jean, Every Time I Die, Cancer Bats, Attack in Black, Moneen, Envy on the Coast, A Change of Pace, The Ghost of a Thousand and The Dear & Departed, among others.
+The band toured with Anti-Flag, Saosin, the Bled, Norma Jean, Every Time I Die, Cancer Bats, Attack in Black, Moneen, Envy on the Coast, A Change of Pace, the Ghost of a Thousand and the Dear & Departed, among others.

 At this time, Pettit told a reporter: "The next record, I think, is us pretty much wanting to put the knife in screamo.
 I don't want to be the band that saves it, I want to be the band that kills it."
 Pettit later regretted making the statement.

 At the 2006 CASBY Awards, Crisis won Favorite New Indie Release.
 At the 2007 MuchMusic Video Awards, the video for "This Could Be Anywhere in the World" won the award for Best Cinematography and was nominated for Best Rock Video.
 The band was also nominated for the Peoples' Choice Award – Favourite Canadian Group.
 At the Juno Awards of 2007, Crisis garnered a nomination for CD/DVD Artwork Design of the Year, Julius Butty received a Producer of the Year nomination for "This Could Be Anywhere in the World", and Alexisonfire was nominated for Group of the Year.